Nidhi251289/docs/content/developerportal/deploy/private-cloud-cluster.md

 * Rename the cluster or edit its description by clicking the edit icon
 * Invite another Cluster Manager

+{{% alert type="info" %}}
+Please note that the added cluster manager wont be able to manage/operate on the environments created in the namespace for which they have been added as a cluster manager.
+They need to be added as a member of the namespace if they want to manage environments in the namespaces
+{{% /alert %}}

 You can also see all the activities logged and the namespace level.

 For Clusters level, you can see below activity logs by clicking on Actity in Cluster Overview page: